warren/perdicis-notes/content/Martini.md

 Add gin, dry vermouth, and orange bitters into a mixing glass with ice.
 Stir.

-Strain into a chilled cocktail glass.
+Strain into a chilled martini glass.

 Garnish with lemon twist.